Dropped axle: Cars

 As cars increased in speed after World War I, the use of a dropped front beam axle became almost universal, so as to lower the mass of their heavy front-mounted engines, improving stability when cornering.
 Rear axles were also beam axles, but needed to remain straight as they contained the halfshafts.

 Axles were made of drop-forged H girder sections, so forging their upswept ends was a simple addition.
 To avoid creating stress risers, the drop was formed as smooth curves, not as sharp corners.
 Bugatti famously used a round bar for their axles, with the spring passing through holes within it and avoiding the U bolts that il patron found so ungainly.
 For further lowering, at the cost of reduced suspension travel, some axles were also prepared for racing by being mounted above the leafsprings, rather than below, although this was more common for straight rear axles than dropped front axles.

+Public transit

+Dropped axles are widely used on low-floor buses to achieve the desired floor height.